Lord Putnam: Racing career

 When the stable moved to race at Monmouth Park, jockey Robert Strange was hired to be Lord Putnam's jockey.
 On June 24, Strange rode him to a second track record win in three career starts.
 Adding to his two-year-old racing legacy, Lord Putnam's fourth straight win came on July 4 at Narragansett Park in Pawtucket, Rhode Island.
 He won the five and one-half furlong Narragansett Nursery Stakes even though it was contested over a sloppy racetrack whereas all his other wins had all been on surfaces rated fast.

 Brought back to Monmouth Park for the July 26 Sapling Stakes, Lord Putnam suffered his first defeat in the six furlong event at the hands of winner Battlefield and runner-up Uncle Miltie.
 Owned by George D. Widener Jr., ironically Battlefield's jockey was Eddie Arcaro.

 After five weeks of rest, on September 2 Lord Putnam came back to win for the fifth time in what would be his last race of 1950.
 The World's Playground Stakes, a six furlong sprint hosted by New Jersey's Atlantic City Race Course, had a field of nine starters running on a muddy track.
 Lord Putnam caught longshot runner-up War Phar in the stretch to win by a length.
 Other notable rivals he defeated included third-place finisher Pictus from the Florence Clark stable and Uncle Miltie who had finished ahead of Lord Putnam in the Sapling Stakes.

-Lord Putnam began his three-year-old campaign on April 4, 1951 at New York's Jamaica Racetrack.
-The betting favorite to win, he finished twelfth behind Repetoire in a field of thirteen runners for the six furlong Experimental Handicap No.1. which also included Count Turf who would go on to win the 1951 Kentucky Derby.
+Lord Putnam began his three-year-old campaign on April 4, 1951, at New York's Jamaica Racetrack.
+The betting favorite to win, he finished twelfth behind Repertoire in a field of thirteen runners for the six furlong Experimental Handicap No.1. which also included Count Turf who would go on to win the 1951 Kentucky Derby.
 Ridden by Canadian Hedley Woodhouse, Uncle Miltie won Jamaica Racetrack's Prospect Purse, a six furlong allowance race with Lord Putnam fourth by more than six lengths.

-April 21, 1951 would be Lord Putnam's third straight start in April at the Jamaica track, he ran tenth out of the eleven starters to winner Repetoire in the important Wood Memorial Stakes.
+April 21, 1951 would be Lord Putnam's third straight start in April at the Jamaica track, he ran tenth out of the eleven starters to winner Repertoire in the important Wood Memorial Stakes.
 Lord Putnam raced for the last time on May 22 after again demonstrating his continued inability to compete at or near his two-year-old level when he ran last in a field of seven in the Garden City Purse, a six furlong allowance race at Belmont Park.